uwla/dtm/README.md

 **add PATH**: Start tracking one or more files.

+**edit, -e**: Edit the list of files being tracked manually.

 **rm PATH FLAGS**: Stop tracking the given files.
 If the flag '--all' is present, remove all files from the track list.

-**list, ls **: List which files are being tracked
+**list, ls **: List files being tracked

-**ln, link, DIR FLAGS**: Create links of all files being tracked to DIR.
-If the flag '--symbolic' is present, then it will create symbolic links.
+**ln, link, DIR FLAGS**: Create links of tracked files from \$HOME to DIR.
+If flag '--symbolic' is present, then it will create symbolic links.
 Otherwise, it will create hard links

-**cp, copy DIR**: Copy all files being tracked to the specified directory.
+**cp, copy DIR**: Copy all files being trackedi from \$HOME to DIR.

-**sync DIR**: Copy (or create links to) all files in DIR whose relative path to DIR is in the list of tracked files.
-If the flag '--symbolic' is present, then it will create symbolic link
+**sync DIR FLAGS**: Sync dot files from DIR to the HOME directory.
+If flag '--copy' is present, the files will be copied.
+If flag '--symbolic' is present, it will create symbolic links.
+Otherwise, it will create hard links.

-**edit, -e**: Edit the list of files being tracked manually.
+**sync-dirs, -S TARGET DEST FLAGS**: Sync dot files from TARGET to DEST.
+Syntax is the same as for the command sync.

 ## EXAMPLES